 - In 2009, the Council of the European Union recommended that all EU Member States develop national plans or strategies to structure their response to the challenges presented by rare diseases.
-National contribution to the Orphanet network was recommended, and as a result many national plans or strategies developed to date mention Orphanet and ORPHA codification as key measures. - Orphanet is also cited in the EU Cross-Border Healthcare Directive (2011) as a key resource to assist " health professionals [...] in correct diagnosis of rare diseases". - Orphanet's activities and resources are also supported by a number of key policy recommendations issued by expert committees at the European Commission, on topics such as codification of rare diseases, centres of expertise, European Reference Networks and cross-border genetic testing. - In 2017, Orphanet was recognised as having a de facto monopoly in its field in the 2018 Work Plan of the European Union's Third Health Programme (2014-2020), notably for its unique nomenclature of rare diseases.
-From 2018 it is the recipient of a Direct Grant from CHAFEA, the executive body of DG Santé. - A solution to assure the sustainability of Orphanet is currently under discussion at the Steering Group on Health Promotion, Disease Prevention and Management of Non-Communicable Diseases. - In 2021, the Rare2030 Policy Foresight project included in its final recommendations support to Orphanet and use of Orphanet resources in a number of the different themes and associated recommendations. - In 2021, the first Resolution of the United Nations on Persons Living with a RD encouraged, amongst other priorities, Member States and UN Agencies to collect, analyse and disseminated data on RD.
+National contribution to the Orphanet network was recommended, and as a result many national plans or strategies developed to date mention Orphanet and ORPHA codification as key measures. - Orphanet is also cited in the EU Cross-Border Healthcare Directive (2011) as a key resource to assist " health professionals [...] in correct diagnosis of rare diseases". - Orphanet's activities and resources are also supported by a number of key policy recommendations issued by expert committees at the European Commission, on topics such as codification of rare diseases, centres of expertise, European Reference Networks and cross-border genetic testing. - In 2017, Orphanet was recognised as having a de facto monopoly in its field in the 2018 Work Plan of the European Union's Third Health Programme (2014-2020), notably for its unique nomenclature of rare diseases, and has received Direct Grant funding from the European Commission in recent years. - In 2021, the Rare2030 Policy Foresight project included in its final recommendations support to Orphanet and use of Orphanet resources in a number of the different themes and associated recommendations. - In 2021, the first Resolution of the United Nations on Persons Living with a RD encouraged, amongst other priorities, Member States and UN Agencies to collect, analyse and disseminated data on RD.
 ORPHAcodes are essential to achieving this goal.